InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

 mid-sentence to re-phrase his thoughts more precisely, so talking to him can be tiresome for those used to a more natural flow of conversation.

-He inwardly has a high opinion of himself, and despite toning down his pride outwardly, he still inwardly harbors a deep-seated superiority complex.

-Though he tries to be careful with his words, he is inquisitive to a fault, and is usually the one driving conversations, mostly by asking a lot of overly-specific questions.
+Though he tries to be careful with his words, he is inquisitive to a fault.
+He's usually the one driving conversations, mostly by asking a lot of overly-specific questions.
+This can make people uncomfortable, as he tends to "pry."

+It should be noted that these flaws are mostly manifested in private conversation.
+In public addresses he's an absolute rock star.

+He inwardly has a high opinion of himself, and despite toning down his pride outwardly, he still harbors an inveterate superiority complex.

 He used to be a pretty big jerk because of his pride and critical nature, but has become more likable after intentionally refining his personality for a long